Hiroshi Mehata / Mehata Sentimental Legend

 Hiroshi Mehata is Visual /Sound artist in Tokyo Japan.

-The Factors that have created a sense for perceiving “the atmosphere” that invisible by under the unconscious (what is known as "Kami", "Kegare ", or "Kotodama" ) what has been formed Japanese history, spirit and culture, and The infinite chain of "Image" that are included to all things that create the human memory is represented as a symbol pattern/noise sound in his concept called Noum.
+The Factors that have created a sense for perceiving “the atmosphere” that invisible by under the unconscious (what is known as "Kami", "Kegare ", or "Kotodama", etc. ) what has been formed Japanese history, spirituality and cultural formation, and The infinite chain of "Image" that are included to all things that create the human memory is represented as a symbol pattern/noise sound in his concept called Noum.

 Released as Mehata Sentimental Legend with music album Noum Zeccyou from Germany's netlabel Mind Plug Records in 2011.